TerriaJS/terriajs/doc/contributing/development-environment.md

 ## Committing modifications

-If you make changes to TerriaJS and National Map together, here's the process for getting them to production.
+If you make changes to TerriaJS and TerriaMap together, here's the process for getting them to production.

 First, commit your TerriaJS changes to a branch and open a pull request to merge that branch to master.
 Simultaneously, you may want to make a branch of TerriaMap that uses your modified version of TerriaJS.
 To do that, modify TerriaMap's `package.json`.
 Where it has a line like: